evennia/evennia/docs/source/Components/Prototypes.md

 All keys starting with `prototype_` are for book keeping.

- - `prototype_key` - the 'name' of the prototype.
-While this can sometimes be skipped (such as when defining a prototype in a module or feeding a prototype-dict manually to the spawner function), it's good practice to try to include this.
-It is used for book-keeping and storing of the prototype so you can find it later.
+ - `prototype_key` - the 'name' of the prototype, used for referencing the prototype when spawning and inheritance.
+If defining a prototype in a module and this not set, it will be auto-set to the name of the prototype's variable in the module.
  - `prototype_parent` - If given, this should be the `prototype_key` of another prototype stored in the system or available in a module.
 This makes this prototype *inherit* the keys from the parent and only override what is needed.
 Give a tuple `(parent1, parent2, ...)` for multiple left-right inheritance.
 If this is not given, a `typeclass` should usually be defined (below).
  - `prototype_desc` - this is optional and used when listing the prototype in in-game listings.
  - `protototype_tags` - this is optional and allows for tagging the prototype in order to find it easier later.
  - `prototype_locks` - two lock types are supported: `edit` and `spawn`.
 The first lock restricts the copying and editing of the prototype when loaded through the OLC.
 The second determines who may use the prototype to create new objects.

 The remaining keys determine actual aspects of the objects to spawn from this prototype: